hpgbproductions/NorthRailway/Train Level Guide.md

 4. StopPositions is the position of the corresponding stop marker.
 5. Index zero corresponds to the starting station.
 Index zero of ArrivalTimes, MinStopDurations, and StopPositions are unused.
 6. ArrivalTimes and DepartureTimes can be set as negative.
 This will cause them to be displayed as "--:--:--".
 If the departure time for a station is negative, the train will be allowed to depart after the minimum amount of time.

+### Troubleshooting

+**NullReferenceException every frame, and the timer may or may not be stopped** Check that the arrays in the level script are all the same length.